drussellmrichie/uconn_jterm_python_workshops/python-data-analysis/readme.md

 **These materials are still a work-in-progress!
-Materials may change without notice (at least until the data analysis workshop on January 12)**
+Materials may change without notice (at least until the beginning of J-Term 2017)**

-**Right now, `Python Data Analysis Tutorial.ipynb` is the Jupyter Notebook in which the data analysis tutorial will be conducted**.
-Other notebooks in this folder are older versions that I will likely eventually discard.
+`Python Data Analysis Tutorial.ipynb` is the Jupyter Notebook in which the data analysis tutorial will be conducted.

 Note: Notebook(s) were developed in a dark jupyter notebook theme.
 Hence, viewing them in the default, white/bright theme will make some things and particularly visualizations difficult or outright impossible to decipher.